 Chris Jarrold (User Director) lived in Birmingham Student Housing Co-op for over two years and has been involved with SCH as a director since day one.
 Now an engineering graduate, he currently lives locally in another housing co-op, inspired by his student experience.
 His core responsibilities in the co-ops that he’s been a part of have covered maintenance, home improvements, co-op finances, and co-op administration.
 His time living in co-ops has driven him to engage with the co-operative and social-ecology movements through setting up, developing and volunteering with many co-ops and social-ecology groups.

-Dr Scott Jennings (User Director/ Society Secretary) is an active figure in the student co-operative sector.
+Dr Scott Jennings (User Director, Chair) is an active figure in the student co-operative sector.
 He set up the Nottingham Student Housing Co-op, and has been an active member supporting the Co-operative to this day.
 He project managed the creation of Student Co-op Homes.
 He is a director of the Confederation of Co-operative Housing (CCH).
 His involvement in co-operative housing organisations, at a local level and in national federations, has taught him a range of governance skills as well as stakeholder engagement and communication strategy across a breadth of contexts.
 Scott has also led on international relationship building with North American Student Co-operatives (NASCO) and other organisations to take on best practice and promote a more interlinked global movement.
 Scott brings his collection of experience and dedication to help drive SCH forward and establish new student housing co-ops of different shapes, sizes and structures.